bradfordja/working-with-spring-boot-notes/spring-security-core-concepts.md

-## 🧱 SSpring Security - Core Concepts
+## 🧱 Spring Security - Core Concepts

 Below is an in-depth overview of the most important core concepts of Spring Security, including simple explanations, practical use-cases, and clear code snippets to guide you.